• Skip to primary navigation

 Instructions

-• Heat the oil in a larger saucepan.
+• Saute: Heat the oil in a larger saucepan.
 Chop the onions and the garlic cloves very finely.
 Cook them on medium-low heat, stirring often, for about 3-4 minutes or until the onions are translucent.

 • Add the canned tomatoes and their juices, vegetable stock, and sugar.

-• This will take between 10 and 15 minutes, depending on how small the florets are and how tender you like them.
+• Cooking time: This will take between 10 and 15 minutes, depending on how small the florets are and how tender you like them.
 They should definitely retain a good bite and not become mushy.

 • Adjust the taste with lemon juice, salt, pepper, and one extra pinch of sugar if necessary.
 If the sauce is too thick, you can loosen it with 2 tablespoons extra cream or even water.

-• Chop the parsley and give it to the cauliflower stew.
+• Serve: Chop the parsley and add it to the cauliflower tomato stew.
+Serve with mashed or boiled potatoes.

 Notes